YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 ## What are novel features of the architecture (i.e. AlexNet)?

 ### 1. Rectified Linear Units (ReLUs)
-The archtecture needs an non-linear function, which we call an activation function.
+The architecture needs an non-linear function, which we call an activation function.
 In old days, sigmoid, tahn and arctan used to be used widely for an activation function, but in this paper, authors found that ReLU solves the problem of saturation better than traditional activation functions and does not require normalisation, which makes CNN with ReLU learns several times faster than tahn function.

 ReLU sounds quite scary, but it is basically max(0, x).
 Therefore, the graph looks like this: